 The reliability of utility services will depend on where you live.
 When I first moved to Boquete we’d have electricity and internet outages a couple times a week.
 Now it might happen a couple times a month and usually only lasts for 10 minutes or less.
 So, for me, it’s not a big deal.
 Some people will be irritated by this slight inconvenience.

-None of the network channels like ABC, NBC, or CBS are available through the Cable Onda or Sky TV.
-You’ll learn how to get access to their stations during the tour.
+None of the network channels like ABC, NBC, or CBS are available through the Cable Onda or Sky TV but you can get them if you have an Amazon Firestick or by using USTVNow.com.
 Honestly, after you’ve been in Panama for awhile, you get to where you will care less about what is happening in the news”back home”.

 There are also movie theaters with English language movies I have heard.
 I have not been to a movie theater yet because the closest one is 45 minutes away from my house in Boquete.

-Water service in interrupted a couple of times a month during the dry season.
-It could last for half a day.
-That’s why most people have reserve water tanks.
-We rarely have no water service during the rainy season.
-Water is only $60 per year for unlimited service.
+Water service could be interrupted a couple of times a month during the dry season in certain areas.
+That’s why it’s important to have a reserve water tanks.
+Water is only $100 per year for unlimited service where I live.
 I paid more than that per MONTH in the USA.

 There will be trade-offs when living in Panama.
 Only you can decide if it’s worth it and if you can make the adjustment.